-Pursuant to requirement under Section 134 sub-section 3(c) and sub-section 5 of theCompanies Act 2013 your directors to the best of their knowledge hereby state andconfirm that:
+Pursuant to provisions of Section 134 sub-section 3(c) and sub-section 5 of theCompanies Act 2013 your Directors to the best of their knowledge hereby state andconfirm that:

 a.
-In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanations relating to material departures.
+In the preparation of the annual accounts for the year ended March 31 2019 theapplicable accounting standards had been followed along with proper explanations relatingto material departures.

 c.
 Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.